albertodemichelis/squirrel/doc/source/reference/embedding/debug_interface.rst

 Debug Interface
 ===============

-The squirrel VM exposes a very simple debug interface that allows to easily built a full featured debugger.
+The quirrel VM exposes a very simple debug interface that allows to easily built a full featured debugger.
 Through the functions sq_setdebughook and sq_setnativedebughook is possible in fact to set a callback function that will be called every time the VM executes an new line of a script or if a function get